giosans/multiregional-landslide-detection-article/README.md

 # multiregional-landslide-detection-article
-code repository for the article "Multi-Regional Landslide Detection using Combined Unsupervised and Supervised and Machine Learning"
+Code repository for the article "Multi-Regional Landslide Detection using Combined Unsupervised and Supervised and Machine Learning" (December 2020).
+The article is currently under review process.